Culinary & Taste

 Does Himalayan Salt Have Iodine?

-Himalayan salt, also known as pink salt, is believed to be a pure and natural form of salt that contains many trace minerals, including iodine.
+Himalayan salt, also known as pink salt, is believed to be a pure and natural form of salt that contains many trace minerals, including iodide.
 However, the amount of iodine present in Himalayan salt can vary depending on the specific source and quality of the salt.
+It is rare to find Pink Himalayan salt that has been fortified with Iodide.

-If you are concerned about your iodine intake, it is recommended to get your iodine from other sources, such as iodized salt, seafood, dairy products, or supplements.
+If you are concerned about your iodine intake, it is recommended to get it from other sources, such as Iodized salt, seafood, dairy products, or supplements.

 Is Himalayan Salt A Good Source Of Iodine?